JonasAlfredsson/docker-nginx-certbot/README.md

   nginx_secrets:
 ```

-Move the this file into the `src/` folder, and then build and start with the
+Move these two files (if you are using the `.env` file) into the `src/` folder,
-following commands.
-Just remember to place any additional server configs you
+and then build and start with the following commands.
+Just remember to place any
-want inside the `nginx_conf.d/` folder beforehand.
+additional server configs you want inside the `nginx_conf.d/` folder beforehand.

 ```bash
 docker-compose build --pull